21st CCLC FAQ

 We do!
 The 21st CCLC program offers a FREE four-week, 20-day summer program.
-The summer program operates from 8:00 AM – 2:00 PM, Monday through Friday, beginning on July 1st, and running until July 31st.
+The summer program operates from 8:00 AM – 2:00 PM, Monday through Friday.
 All 21st CCLC students are invited to attend the summer program.
 The summer program flyers and registration information can now be found under program flyers.

 Registration and Course Offerings

 Q: How do I enroll my student in the 21st CCLC program?